atlet99/govpn/README.md

 ## Current Status

-The project is in early development (Phase 1).
-Stay tuned for updates!
+The project is in active development (Phase 1).
+Key implemented features:

+- Core VPN engine with OpenVPN protocol compatibility
+- Support for classic OpenVPN configuration formats
+- Modern cryptography with AES-GCM and ChaCha20-Poly1305
+- TLSv1.3 support with secure ciphers
+- Certificate management and PKI
+- REST API for server management
+- Robust command-line interface

+Stay tuned for upcoming features!

 ## Roadmap